VaibhavDeore15/Task/README.md

 # Task
-I have created a simple Landing Page, Using html,css,Bootstrap
+I have created a simple Landing Page Using html,css,Bootstrap